-The business architecture team structure defines how business architects will be assigned across one or more leaders.
-Some common options are having a fully centralized team, a fully decentralized team, or a full hub and spoke (hybrid) operating model.
+The business architecture team structure defines how business architects are distributed across leaders.
+Some common options are having a fully centralised team, a fully decentralised team, or a full hub-and-spoke (hybrid) operating model.
 The table below describes each team structure option, the level of business architecture maturity it is best suited for, and pros and cons.

 Option Maturity Description Pros Cons Centralised New practice All business architects More likely to ensure Potentially seen as report centrally to a core an enterprise view of too distant from the business architecture business architecture business, leading to team.
-Practices and • Provides a focal point lack of buy-in and standards are managed for the discipline and access centrally by the same ensures consistent Can be challenges team. business architecture with socialization practices
+Practices and • Provides a focal point lack of buy-in and standards are managed for the discipline and access centrally by the same ensures consistent • Can be challenges team. business architecture with socialization practices

 Option Maturity Description Pros Cons Decentralised Experienced Business architects report to different business units.
 Practices and standards may be managed individually by the business units or centrally by a core business architecture team.
 Close to the business leading to buy-in and access Can lead to quicker socialization of the discipline Potentially fragmented view of business architecture Potentially inconsistent business architecture practices Business architects may lose focus with non-business architecture assignments Hub and Spoke (Hybrid) Advanced Business architects are distributed across the business, though some may also report centrally to a core business architecture team.
 Practices and standards are managed centrally by a core business architecture team.
-Generally provides Generally provides the benefits of both the centralised and decentralized options together Business Architects are deployed in the business and are owned by the business leading to full buy-in and access Practices and standards are maintained centrally, allowing business architects to focus on architecting versus the knowledgebase or practices Generally none as long as virtual collaboration mechanisms are effective, but this requires significant maturity and coordination across each deployed business architecture team hilst it's clear there are options on how to deliver business architecture, and the path to success is clearly not easy, the question is what happens once you have been successful?
-What happens once you have successfully made business architecture a key component of your organisation, and as a business architect where do you go next?
+Generally provides the benefits of both the centralised and decentralised options together Business architects are deployed in the business and are owned by the business leading to full buy-in and access Practices and standards are maintained centrally, allowing business architects to focus on architecting versus the knowledgebase or practices Generally none as long as virtual collaboration mechanisms are effective, but it requires significant maturity and coordination across each deployed business architecture team hile it is clear there are options on how to deliver business architecture and the path to success is clearly not easy, the question is what happens once you have been successful?
+What happens once you have successfully made business architecture a key component of your organisation?
+And as a business architect, where do you go next?